TIME BANDITS

 Back in pre-production, George was seeing no compromise in his behalf at all.
 What's wrong with making it a musical?
 Up to now, Michael and Terry repeatedly said they adored his music!
 What's more, the first movie they all did together ended with a big musical number written and sung by Eric Idle!

-In George's view, Music critics were writing him off, fans were abandoning him, and all while the rest of his former bandmates were all putting out one hit album after the next: Now this?
+In George's view, Music critics were writing him off, fans were abandoning him, and all while the rest of his former bandmates were putting out one hit album after the next: Now this?

 With George's insistence on being part of the creative team, he suddenly found himself within the roiling, warring, argumentative sphere of the Monty Pythons.
 He was no longer a bemused outsider looking in on the quixotic spectacle of these chaps and their artistic methods.